 This feature is available in the Enterprise Edition.

-In this article you will learn how to define custom risks and controls tables and to manage risks and controls centrally in the Dictionary.
+In this article, you will learn how to define custom risk management tables in the Dictionary.

 Creating risks and controls in the Editor¶